-The Math Program follows the US structure and uses resources based on Common Core Math Standards.
-Each course in Grades 6, 7 and 8 explores units of pre-algebra and basic geometry in preparation for High School.
+The Math Program follows the US Common Core standards and uses resources (such as engageNY) to effectively teach these standards.
+Each course in Grades 6 and 7 explores units of pre-algebra and basic geometry.
+The grade 8 course is the equivalent of Algebra 1.
 There is a strong focus on problem-solving, critical thinking and looking at mathematical uses in real world contexts.
 AISCT also subscribes to Mathletics at the MS level, allowing students to further develop their math literacy skills at their own pace and level.

-The Science Program follows the US structure and paces students through separate courses of Earth Science (Grade 6), Life Science (Grade 7) and Physical Science (in Grade 8).
-There is a strong focus on developing students’ understanding of the scientific method and student-centered ‘hands on’ investigation or ‘lab’ activities are a regular part of the curriculum.
+The Science program is based on the NGSS (Next Generation Science Standards).
+The MS program is integrated each year so that students study units in earth science, life science, and physical science every year.
+There is a strong focus on developing students’ understanding of the scientific method and, in addition, student-centered ‘hands on’ investigation or ‘lab’ activities are a regular part of the curriculum.

 MS Art courses are designed to provide students with the opportunity to develop artistic perceptions, creative expression and aesthetics of art as well as developing their ability to make the connections between art and other aspects of life.
 Students will be exposed to a variety of genres and will make use of a variety of media to plan and produce their own pieces of artwork.
 Units and themes are designed to teach and review art skills and vocabulary and include some exposure to relevant art history.
 There is a strong emphasis on the process of creative thinking and expression (rather than focusing only on the finished product).

 Middle School students in drama class experience a range of theatrical genres including units on Shakespeare, Greek Theatre, Protest Theatre, African Theatre and Improvisation.
 There is a strong emphasis on building self-confidence and self-image, as well as developing group work and collaboration skills.
-Every Middle School student participates in a public performance (usually a musical production for students in Grades 7 and 8, and a piece of formal theatre in Grade 6).
+Students in drama participate in public performances over the course of the year.